posabsolute/inker/readme.md

 * Auto deployment to any email address for testing

 REST API Email Delivery service
+* Asyncronous for a warp speed response (you can use it in sync mode too)
-* Generate Emails with custom data on the fly
+* Generate emails with custom data on the fly
-* Integrate all major email delivery providers
+* Integrate all major email delivery providers, just put you account infos
 * Failover, when one goes down we redirect the request to another provider
-* Logs, hipchat, slack, logtenries are all in but you can easily add your own too
+* Logs! hipchat, slack, logtenries, winston, push notifications with push bullet, are all in but you can easily add your own too

 ## Getting started